Table of Contents Show

 The United States had beaten Canada in the last eight back-to-back games, so they had a high chance of winning.

-But due to an important goal by Jayna Hefford, the team made it to the top of the podium.
-And hence, the Canadian women once again proved Roy’s saying that men and women are just the same; they are just as bad and good as each other.
+However, due to Jayna Hefford’s important goal, the team reached the top of the podium.
+Hence, the Canadian women once again proved Roy’s saying that men and women are just the same; they are just as bad and good as each other.

 10. Legalization of Same-Sex Marriage, 2005